-Integrating the image data through the camera and the perimeter detection data we hope to develop advanced navigation and localization routines that manage the skewed data from sensors when the robot is traveling across the undulating terrain elements in the test suites.
-The addition of an Adafruit 9-DOF IMU will give us orientation data to aid in this process.
+Integrating the image data through the camera and the perimeter detection data we hope to deploy advanced navigation and localization routines in 2020 that manage the skewed data from sensors when the robot is traveling across the undulating terrain elements in the test suites.

+We do have an Adafruit 9-DOF IMU that gives us orientation data, and hope to use this to aid in our autonomous navigation process.